Mogeley/Factorio-AutoFactoryBuilderMod/Design.md

 1. Overall logic
   1. Save layout pattern with monitoring results and score
   1. make new guesses
-  1. wipe factory and start with new guesses
+  1. wipe factory and start with new guesses (choose one item to iterate on if possible)
   1. Monitor
   1. Is the result better / worse